Castlebar: Road

 Castlebar is served by the N5 national primary road and the N60 and N84 national secondary roads.
 In 1990 a relief road was built around Castlebar, removing through traffic on the N5 from the main street.
 This road is a basic two-lane road.
 It suffers from chronic congestion, particularly in the summer months when thousands of tourists have to negotiate the bottleneck en route to neighbouring Westport and Achill Island.
 A bypass of Castlebar of dual-carriageway standard was approved by An Bórd Pleanala in July 2014, and construction began in late 2019.
+It was completed in 2023.